 One concern we hear frequently regarding fall detection is that the pendants can send out false alarms.

-To be completely transparent: Yes, this is a genuine issue.
-No fall-detection system is perfect, and from time to time the sensors may mistake an ordinary movement — such as bending forward or getting into bed — for a fall and send out an alarm.
-If it happens, however, you can simply press the button on your base station or pendant to contact the call center and let them know there’s no problem.
+Full transparency: This is a genuine issue.
+No fall detection system is perfect, and from time to time, the sensors may mistake an ordinary movement — such as bending forward or getting into bed — for a fall and send out an alarm.
+If it happens, however, you can simply press the button on your base station or pendant to contact the call center and let the agent know there’s no problem.

 It’s far better to risk the occasional false alarm than be left without a way to get help after a fall.
-Medical alert companies are well aware of the potential for false alarms, so they’re prepared for them to happen.
+Medical alert companies are well aware of the potential for false alarms, so they’re prepared for them when they do happen.

-Fitbits do not currently have fall detection features.
+Fitbits do not currently have a fall detection feature.